Conversion Optimization

 This has led to many propounding that the fold is dead or the fold is a myth.

-Here’s the research and data they base their case on:
+Here’s what they base their case on:

 • Users scroll even before the page completes loading.